 Ollie loved watching it fizz and bubble and thought it was really funny.
 He liked it so much we had to empty the pan out and do it all again!

+As with all activities, children should be supervised at all times.
 For more messy play ideas check out Fun With Food!